taustation-fan/taustation-fan.github.io/README.md

 of the stat that is tested.
 Training your strength makes it easier to lift heavy stuff, right?

+#### Career FAQs

+<a name="career-progress"></a>
+##### How Can I Check My Career Progress?

+The career experience is intentionally hidden.

+You can only observe career experience indirectly by observing the success rate of your career tasks.
+When it goes up significantly, it likely means that the career experience is enough for a promotion.

+However, the promotion only happens once you have spent the minimum required days in your career, which doubles for each career rank.

+<a name="career-success"></a>
+#### What Determines Career Task Success Rates?

+There is no official documentation on what contributes to career success, so the following list might not be totally accurate or complete, but seems to explain most phenomena around career tasks:

+* Task difficulty.
+Easy tasks are listed first.
+* Career experience
+* Stat ranking (Low/Average/High/...) of the stat that the task uses
+* Per-task experience (conjectural)
+* Focus (conjectural)

+Some players have also reported that career task success rates have gone down after they have leveled up, even though their stat ranking has stayed the same.
+Either the stat ranking is more granular than the few steps that are exposed to the user, or there is another factor at work that incorporates the player level.

 ### Side Jobs

 Side jobs are brief, one-off jobs that pay a fixed reward.
 They consist